 The invention of the blog (née weblog) came with a new standard way to broadcasting written information: clearly date-stamped posts, sorted in reverse chronological order.

 Putting the date front-and-central on each blog post can be problematic, because it reduces the up-to-dateness of a post to a single attribute.
 For example, for a blog post from 2018, it’s easy to make a “old and probably obsolete” snap judgement.

 The nature of blogs makes this date stamp important, however.
-The blog format is a write-once, update-never format (“Update-never”, with the exceptional small spelling or grammar revision, or the addition of a “this post is outdated” notice near the top. ).
+The blog format is a write-once, update-never format.
 The content in a blog post is not intended to be revised.
 If the content does require revision, a common approach is to mark the blog post as outdated, and write a new blog post, with a newer date stamp.
 Most often, though, old blog posts simply are not updated (they’re not meant to be) and become stale.
 The date stamp is thus necessary to identify potentially outdated content.

 For content where the date is predominant, a blog is a good fit.
 A weekly log or a personal journal would not be what it is without a dominant date.

 For knowledge work, on the other, the blog format is not ideal.
 Knowledge is inherently timeless and thus does not fit well into a collection of neatly-dated blog posts.
 Moreover, knowledge accumulates over time, and it makes sense for written content to be continuously updated.
 This, however, creates friction with the write-once, update-never format of blog posts.

 For short-form content where the publication date is not dominant, sort by alphabetically by title, rather than by publication date.
 This approach to presenting content conveys to the reader that it is intended to be updated over time.